 Many people like to follow -with stubborn detail- the instructions of any recipe.
-That’s why they created them, to make them with that detail.
+That’s why recipes are created, to cook properly.

-The problem comes when the measurements of the ingredients are in a measurement system that we don’t master.
+The problem is when the measurements of the ingredients are expressed in terms of measures that we do not know and do not master.

 In addition to the natural nervousness of preparing any recipe for the first time, there is the need to make measurement conversions to the metric system, that is, to go from any measurement to kilos, grams, liters and milliliters.

-Some are easily calculated and others have the capacity to break our heads.
+Some are easily calculated and others break our minds.

 All about the ounce